baliw/vast-xml/README.md

 */
 ```

-Testing
----
-A work in progress using Node's built-in `assert` module.

-The IAB's VAST specification is, well, vast -- further automated tests are needed to ensure module aligns with the VAST 3.0 specification.

 ## Validating

 `npm test` will attempt to validate the responses created in the tests.
+The validation is done against the VAST .xsd file, [made available by the IAB](http://www.iab.net/vast).

 For more detailed validation of the test files or any files created by this module, follow the structure:

 ```bash
 $ xmllint --noout --schema ./test/files/vast3_draft.xsd <the_file>.xml